oesteban/hcph-sops/docs/processing/preprocessing.md

         The solution might be documented in the issue.
         Don't forget to check closed issues!
     - [ ] Search for the issue on [NeuroStars](https://neurostars.org/), if the solution remains unclear.
-    - [ ] Open an issue in *fMRIPrep*'s GitHub repository to report the problem, if the solution remains elusive.
+    - [ ] If the solution remains elusive, open an issue in *fMRIPrep*'s GitHub repository to report the problem.
         Your description of the problem needs to be as complete and detailed as possible to help the maintainers identify the problem efficiently.
     - [ ] Re-run *fMRIPrep* on that particular subject and session after implementing a solution.